-Why was Violet' s super suit trickier to make than the rest of the Parrs?
+Why was Violet's super suit trickier to make than those of the rest of the Parrs?
 Unlike her family, Violet doesn't perform a physical act when using her powers.
-To further explain, she doesn't do anything with HER body.
-Look at the family: Bob has superstrength, Helen has her elastic powers, Dash has superspeed and Jack Jack has metamorphosis type of powers.
-Which adds even more brilliance when you realize that's another subtle reason why she's the "black sheep" of the Parrs.
+To further explain, she doesn't do anything with her body.
+Look at the family: Bob has Super Strength, Helen has her elastic powers, Dash has Super Speed and Jack Jack has metamorphosis.
+Which adds even more brilliance when you realize that that's another subtle reason why she's the "black sheep" of the Parrs.

 Remember when Helen told Edna that Jack Jack didn't have any superpowers.
 Her statement heavily implies that most children of superheroes show their powers as an infant.
-A Fridge Funny moment when you realize that Bob and Helen had to deal with one baby that can turn invisible and another baby that has superspeed.
-Now they have a baby that can turn into steel has Wreathed in Flames powers, and can become a Red monster being.
+A Fridge Funny moment when you realize that Bob and Helen had to deal with one baby who could turn invisible and another baby that had super speed.
+Now they have a baby that can turn into steel, burst into flame, or become a monster.

 Less like Fridge Brilliance if you've actually watched the DVD extras, but the Parrs are all stereotypical for their positions within the family, and their powers coincide with it: Bob is the family's strength, being the protector; Helen is flexible, as busy mothers need to be; Violet is a self conscious teenager, wanting to be invisible at times and putting up barriers; Dash is a young kid, full of energy; and Jack-Jack is a baby, full of potential, still undefined.
 It's intentional, as Word of God states; the true brilliance kicks in when you realise how generic the classic superheroes tended to be in personality.